ninadgawad/quantum-computing/README.md

 ## Quantum Computing Algoritms ##

-# WHAT:
-#### A quantum computer is a machine that uses quantum mechanics to perform calculations; instead of using bits and logic gates as current compters, quantum computers use qubits and quantum gates.
+### A quantum computer is a machine that uses quantum mechanics to perform calculations; instead of using bits and logic gates as current compters, quantum computers use qubits and quantum gates.
 Qubit is a vector of two complex numbers with unit length.